STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

 # Part 3: Graphing expression data

 What if we want to graph our count data?
-Time for ggplot\!
+Time for ggplot!

 Because we can’t graph all of the probes, let’s choose a random sampling of 100.